 The Bible Instructs Us to Be Holy

-Passages in both the Old and New Testaments instruct God’s people to be holy.
-Although the Old Testament passages may be relevant to Christians as well as to Hebrews, we will focus on the New Testament passages.
+Scriptures in both the Old and New Testaments of the Bible instruct God’s people to be holy.
+Although the Old Testament scriptures may be relevant to Christians as well as to people who are Hebrews, we will focus on the New Testament scriptures.

 1 Thessalonians 4:7: For God did not call us to uncleanness, but in holiness.
 (This verse in the NIV Bible seems to be somewhat easier to understand.
 The NIV says, “For God did not call us to be impure, but to live a holy life.”)